cmstead/JFP/README.md

 Note: OMG!
 What madness is this??
 Version 1.2.x!
 I know there are just a few people using this library right now, but thanks for all issues created and helpful feedback.
 I use this library a lot and outside input is so helpful to keep making things better.

+##Roadmap

+###v2.0.0

+Below is the list of planned breaking changes coming in v2.0

+*Breaking changes*

+- Maybe will be rewritten  a -> a | null to adhere to a Haskell analog of maybe
+- Pipeline will take values(array) as an initial argument and then pipeline the values through the provided functions in order

+*New functions*

+- ShortCircuit will be added (and possibly retrofit into v1.x).
+ShortCircuit will replace the current definition of maybe.
+- MapOr This will map a set of predicates on to a set of values and map the output to or
+- MapAnd This is the and analog for mapOr
+- ComposeAsync A composition function for handling asynchronous functions

+A migration path will be outlined (and short)

 ##Update log

 ###v1.2.3 (In progress)